dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 What matters is the framework: there's a window where a customer is likely to buy again naturally (the peak of the distribution), and there's a window where they're drifting toward churn (the tail).
 The exact boundaries get refined through testing, not analysis.
 Set a reasonable starting point, run the campaign, measure the lift, adjust.

 The more actionable insight is the LTV implication.
 If we know that customers who go X days without a purchase are Y% likely to churn, we want to extract as much revenue as possible before they reach that threshold.
-The engagement window isn't about accelerating the next purchase alone.
+The engagement window isn't just about accelerating the next purchase alone.
 It's about maximizing lifetime value while the customer is still active.
 The win-back zone is the last opportunity before the customer goes from "inactive" to "gone."

 Connecting this to Case Study 2: the CLV tiers we built in SQL assumed relatively uniform purchase behavior.
 This analysis shows that behavior isn't uniform at all.
 There are frequent buyers and drifters in every tier.
 A Platinum customer who hasn't bought in 50 days is a different retention conversation than a Platinum customer who bought last week, even though they're in the same segment.
 The next evolution of that segmentation should incorporate recency, not just total spend.